Close

 Citizens of European Union countries, Schengen member states, United States, United Kingdom, and Canada can enter Morocco without a visa for stays up to 90 days.
 Citizens of Australia, New Zealand, Japan, South Korea, Brazil, Argentina, Chile, Mexico, Turkey, Russia, Ukraine, and around 65 countries total enjoy visa-free travel to Morocco for stays not exceeding 90 days.

 Some nationalities receive 30-day visa-free access, while others may receive 60 days, with certain restrictions applying within 180-day periods.
-Citizens of Congo, Guinea, and Mali can obtain an electronic travel authorization before visiting Morocco through the official portal.
+Citizens of Congo, Ghana, Guinea, Mali, and Ecuador can enter visa-free but must first obtain an Electronic Travel Authorization (AEVM) through the official portal acces-maroc.ma before traveling.

 Passport Requirements